qd-cae/qd-ansa-extension/README.md

 # qd-ansa

-This library is a python utility library for ANSA from Beta CAE Systems SA.
+This library is a python utility library for ANSA and META from Beta CAE Systems SA.
 The project is not affiliated in any way with the official software.

 These enhancements make access much easier, and also debugging!
 This module was written for the reason, that the common scripting API did not feel pythonic enough to me.